souadELmaazouzi/SodukoSolve/README.md

 961537284
 287419635
 345286179
-Solved in 0.25 seconds using BFS.
+Solved in 0.25 seconds using BFS. copyright by souad el maazouzi